tonikelope/coronapoker/docs/TESTING.md

 single-board and RIT all-ins, straddle, disconnects at every street boundary, simultaneous and repeated reconnects, transport/lifecycle chaos, concurrent and mixed departures, all-in proof loss, repeated recovery, client restart and dynamic recovery rosters.
-Balanced runs every scenario once; stress uses three distinct deterministic seeds for race-sensitive cases.
-Use `-EdgeRepeats` or `-SoakHands` for an explicit custom bar.
+Balanced runs every scenario twice; stress runs every scenario five times with distinct schedule seeds.
+Use `-ScenarioRepeats` or `-SoakHands` for an explicit custom bar.

+`-StartAtScenario` is a checkpoint continuation, not a stale-artifact shortcut: it rebuilds and installs the current game and QA sources once, skips the already completed QA/headless phases, and then starts at the requested real-game profile.
+The lower-level runner's explicit `-SkipGameBuild` is only for callers that have already built the exact current source tree themselves.

 Coverage is layered rather than claimed from one harness: